 - You have the rights to use the courts to compel a witness to testify

-In most cases, criminal court procedures begin with an arraignment.
+In most cases, criminal court procedures in Los Angeles begin with an arraignment.
 The defendant — the person being charged with a crime — is read the charges against them.
 They’ll also be asked to acknowledge their identity, told what the possible punishment for the charge is and asked what their plea is (guilty, not guilty or no contest).
 Finally, bail will be set.

 If it’s a misdemeanor case, the judge will set a tentative appearance schedule.
 This is followed by a pre-trial conference, though sometimes there is more than one conference.
 These conferences consist of plea negotiations and the identification of issues and witnesses.
 This moves on to a trial.
 If the defendant is found guilty, this continues to sentencing, during which the exact punishment is determined.
 Appeals are filed at this point and if they are successful, expungement (or sealing the criminal record) is a possibility.

-In felony cases, preliminary hearings or pre-trial conferences (depending on the type of court hearing the case), determine and establish the same kinds of information as a misdemeanor pre-trial conference (though in some cases establishing probable cause and the identity of the defendant also takes place).
+In felony cases, preliminary hearings or pre-trial conferences (depending on the type of court hearing the case), determine and establish the same kind of information as a misdemeanor pre-trial conference (though in some cases establishing probable cause and the identity of the defendant also takes place).
 Felony cases also carry longer jail times than misdemeanor trials, and death is also a possibility for punishment.